helloSystem/docs/developer/filer-context-menus.md

 <td>`ShowIfTrue`</td>

 <td>A command which, when executed, should output a string on stdout.
-The item will be candidate if the outputed string is equal to `true`.
+The item will be candidate if the outputted string is equal to `true`.
 Example: `[ -r %d/.svn/entries ] && echo \"true\`
 Defaults to successful.